-Daphne Palasi Andreades’s debut novel, Brown Girls, and her second novel, are forthcoming from Random House in the US, as well with publishers in Germany, France, and the UK.
-Daphne is a graduate of CUNY Baruch College and Columbia University’s MFA Fiction program, where she was awarded a Henfield Prize and a Creative Writing Teaching Fellowship.
-She is the recipient of a 2021 O.Henry Prize, and scholarships to the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Martha’s Vineyard Institute for Creative Writing, where she won the Voices of Color Prize, and other honors.
-Her fiction often explores diaspora, immigration, and the far-reaching effects of colonialism and imperialism.
+Daphne is a graduate of The City University of New York—Baruch College and Columbia University’s MFA Fiction program, where she was awarded a Henfield Prize and a Creative Writing Teaching Fellowship.
+She is the recipient of an O.Henry Prize, and scholarships to the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Martha’s Vineyard Institute for Creative Writing, where she won the Voices of Color Prize, and other honors.
+Her fiction often explores diaspora, immigration, family, and hybrid identities.
+Her work also embraces formal innovation, experimentation, and draws from disciplines such as poetry, history, visual art, and more.
+She is at work on several projects, including her second novel, short stories, and other works.
 She lives in New York City.